Using public chargers

 Zap Map is the go to app or website for locating all the UK's chargers.
 It is also a great source for route planning, news and all sorts of EV related information.
 Using the website version of the map on your PC is great for route planning before you set off.
 Having the app on your mobile phone is a must for locating your nearest charger.
 Zap Map is always more up to date than in car sat navs.

 The Electric Highway from Ecotricity

-The Ecotricity chargers are the most common chargers on the main road network, with the 300 chargers primarily at most motorway service stations.
+The Ecotricity chargers are the most common chargers on the major road network, with the 300 chargers primarily at most motorway service stations.
 Therefore, this will probably be your primary source for charging on the long trips.
 Charging is pay as you go (currently 30p per kWh), but you do need the app installed an an account setup to use the chargers.